 If a suicide shot is missed by the guard, he is allowed to fall on a rebound and swiftly make another.

-This is another drill that helps the guard to make a perfect throw and shoot right!
+This is another basketball drills for guards that helps the guard to make a perfect throw and shoot right!

 Chances are all the guards you see during a game making waves and doing a perfect through having done a lot of triangle shooting.